netsec-ethz/lightning-filter/docs/SCION LF.md

 ```

 LightningFilter utilizes the SPAO header as documented with the SHA1-AES-CBS algorithm and DRKey format of the security parameter index.

-> The timestamp in the SPAO header provides a relative offset to the timestamp in the SCION path in nanoseconds.
-Therefore, the SPAO header is not defined for packets which use the "Empty" path type.
-This is the case for AS-local traffic.
-Hence, LightningFilter can currently not be used for AS-local traffic.
+The timestamp in the SPAO header provides a relative offset to the start of the DRKey epoch in nanoseconds.
+The corresponding DRKey epoch selection is described [here](https://scion.docs.anapaya.net/en/latest/protocols/authenticator-option.html#absolute-time-and-drkey-selection).
-Nevertheless, the issue is discussed online ([issue](https://github.com/scionproto/scion/issues/4062), [pull request](https://github.com/scionproto/scion/pull/4300)).
-Important: The PR is likely to change the format of the SPAO.